Promoting Women's Rights in India

 Especially in Northern India, where the majority of the population speaks Hindi, those gender issues are most present: employment of women traditionally is lowest in India and they face strong social constraints.
 The partnership between the Centre for Women’s Development Studies (CWDS) and the RLS seeks to strengthen women’s rights in the Hindi-belt by disseminating knowledge and promoting exchange between academics and civil actors.

 CWDS aims at developing, publicizing and promoting knowledge about women’s roles in society and possibilities to strengthen their societal position.
-In the current project “Dialogue: Women in contemporary India: Contexts and possibilities”, CWDS and RLS want to contribute to the public discussion on various dimensions of gender inequality and its inclusion in analytical discourses on social transformation in the Hindi-belt.
-For that, various workshops and a panel discussion targeted at young researchers, scholars and students are organized and reported on.
+In the project “Dialogue: Women in contemporary India: Contexts and possibilities”, CWDS and RLS wanted to contribute to the public discussion on various dimensions of gender inequality and its inclusion in analytical discourses on social transformation in the Hindi-belt.
+For that, various workshops and a panel discussion targeted at young researchers, scholars and students were organized and reported on.
+The project has been successfully completed.
+RLS and CWDS continue their work.

 The Centre for Women’s Development Studies (CWDS) was established in 1980 in the context of the first comprehensive government report on the status of women in India.
 CWDS conducts research and training programs for scholars, administrators and women.
 Additionally, it provides advisory to decision makers in order to develop, promote and disseminate knowledge about women’s roles in society.